 For example, the technical specs on a mobile phone might not make sense to a customer unless they’re familiar with them.
 However, the benefit of having a fast phone that can store many photos, videos and music is something that any mobile phone owner can relate to.
 Below, we break down the features vs. benefits statements:

 Many salespeople have the problem that they confuse benefits and features for each other, and even worse – confuse them for advantages.

 Advantages are at an intermediary level between features and benefits; they are effectively what the feature does to benefit the buyer.

 Ultimately, the reason they’re so important is that by understanding the difference, you can give your prospective customers a compelling reason that resonates with them so much so that they part with their hard-earned cash.
 Remember, customers, buy for value, not specifications or technical jargon.

-How to Transform Features into Benefits That Sell: 4 Steps
+How to Transform Features into Benefits That Sell

 Customers don’t buy benefits, features, or advantages – they buy emotions.
 That’s why to sell your product or service effectively; you need to show versus tell your audience the benefits of your product vs telling them about the features.
 Features function on a factual level rather than an emotional one – so they are often hard to understand.
 Read on below to discover how to transform features into benefits that sell.

 To sell effectively, particularly in a B2B, corporate, or enterprise selling situation, you need to know who your audience is – and what their primary challenge or problem is.
-Before planning any benefits statements, think what are their key concerns and desired outcomes?
+Before planning any benefits statements, think about their key concerns and desired outcomes.
 If you can clearly understand who your audience is and tailor your message to those people in that room, you’ll be well on your way to closing more of these sales.